Student or Learner

-In my humble opinion, there is no need for that such lavish verbiage.
+In my humble opinion, there is no need for

 'verbiage' is not the appropriate word, since it means "uses too many words or excessively technical expressions".
 Perhaps, 'pretentiously obscure'.